jimmyjames/auth0-symfony-php-web-app/00-Starter-Seed/README.md

 You also need to set the ClientSecret, ClientId and Domain for your Auth0 app as enviroment variables with the following names respectively: `AUTH0_CLIENT_SECRET`,`AUTH0_CLIENT_ID` and `AUTH0_DOMAIN`.

-For that, if you just create a file named .env in the directory and set the values like the following, the app will just work:
+For that, create a new file with the following code and save it as `.env` file in the directory and set the values like the following:

 ```
 # .env file